Photography exists in many different forms. Some are joyful, others thought-provoking, terrifying, and so on.

 You don’t have to limit yourself to photographers.
 But it would help if your friends knew even a little about photography.
 This way, you’ll get proper feedback that will all enrich your knowledge of aesthetics.

 Your discussions don’t have to be philosophical.
 You can discuss the concept of aesthetics, other photographers’ portfolios.
 Even why certain images stand out more than others, and so on.

-If you’re feeling bold, take a few photos of your own.
+Take photos of your own.
 Make sure you consider them aesthetically pleasing.
 Ask for constructive criticism with an emphasis on aesthetics.

-Practice Consistently to Understand Your Aesthetic
+Practice to Understand Your Aesthetic

 With all this newfound knowledge in your head, you can start taking photos.
 To avoid feeling overwhelmed, have a few notes.
 Use them throughout your photoshoot.

 As you take photos, see what you’re drawn to.
-If this matches with the notes you took, you’re very close to understanding your unique aesthetic.
+If this matches with the notes you took, you’re close to understanding your aesthetic.
 You’ll be able to use this information whenever and wherever you take photos in the future.

 As you can see, you don’t need to use complicated terms to describe your aesthetic.
 Experiment with simple terms until you find something that sounds right.